 Cannabidiol, better known as CBD, is big business.
 Commonly derived from the hemp plant, CBD is famous for not getting you high.
-The compound’s non-intoxicating nature means companies have greater freedom to sell a variety of CBD products, as long as they are made from industrial hemp.
+The compound’s non-intoxicating nature means companies have greater freedom to sell various CBD products as long as they come from industrial hemp.

-Of course, the primary draw to CBD and CBD products is the therapeutic benefit they can provide; scientific studies suggest the capacity for CBD to help with things like chronic pain, anxiety, and even trouble sleeping.
+Of course, the primary draw to CBD and its products is the potential therapeutic benefit they can provide.
+Scientific studies suggest CBD could help with things like chronic pain, anxiety, and even insomnia.

-Hemp-derived CBD can come in many different forms.
-One of the most popular is CBD oil, wherein the cannabidiol compound is extracted from hemp prior to being infused in a high-lipid content carrier oil (such as MCT oil).
+Hemp-derived CBD comes in different forms.
+One of the most popular is CBD oil, wherein the cannabidiol compound is extracted from hemp before being infused in a high-lipid content carrier oil (such as MCT oil).

-Recently, however, more and more companies are catching on to the idea of CBD water.
+Recently, however, a growing number of companies are catching on to the idea of CBD water.
 By its natural chemical nature, CBD is hydrophobic – meaning it does not dissolve in water.
-Using a special process called nanoemulsion, however, companies are claiming to be able to suspend cannabidiol molecules in water, and increase the rate that the compound is absorbed in the human body.
+However, using a special process called nano emulsion, companies claim they can suspend cannabidiol molecules in water and increase the compound’s rate of absorption in the human body.

 Are these claims justified, or is “nano CBD water” just another new industry buzz term?
 Let’s take a closer look.

 - Nanotechnology potentially increases the bioavailability of the CBD